davidralphlewis/binaryephemera/_notes/Perception Problems.md

 We have a strong [[Negativity Bias]].
 We are more sensitive to losses than gains.
 We overestimate the risks of that which is vivid and immediate in the[[Availability Heuristic]]

-We forget where we found information and experiernce [[Source-amnesia]]
+We forget where we found information and experiernce [[Source Amnesia]]

 Still though, because of the [[Dunning Kruger Effect]]we might not know what we don't know.

-The flip side of this is due to [[the-flynn-effect]], people are getting smarter all the time.
+The flip side of this is due to [[The Flynn Effect]], people are getting smarter all the time.